MagdaMalinowska/guides/protocol/git/README.md

     http://project.management-system.com/ticket/123

+Prefer [atomic commits]:

+* Commit each fix or task as a separate change.
+* Only commit when a block of work is complete.
+* Commit each layout change separately.
+* Joint commit for layout file, code behind file, and additional resources.

+Benefits

+* Easy to roll back without affecting other changes.
+* Easy to make other changes on the fly.
+* Easy to merge features to other branches.

 If you've created more than one commit, use a rebase to squash them into cohesive commits with good messages: